 - Obtaining consent to send text messages

-- Reporting security breaches to customers right away
+- Reporting security breaches to consumers right away

-- Allowing customers to access their personal data, reuse their personal data outside the business, and completely erase their data if they choose
+- Allowing consumers to access their personal data, reuse their personal data outside the business, and completely erase their data if they choose

 Prior Express Written Consent (PEWC)

-Before you can legally send marketing text messages, PEWC requires you to provide clear and conspicuous written disclosure that outlines these three points:
+Before you can legally send marketing text messages, PEWC requires you to provide clear and conspicuous written disclosure that outlines the following three points: